 Today, more and more brand marketers are taking advantage of QR Codes and applying them to various marketing materials, such as billboards, banners, books, tickets, t-shirts, pamphlets, and business cards.
-If you own a shop and are planning to change the looks of it, consider adding QR codes on the shop boards.
+If you own a shop and plan to change its looks, consider adding QR codes on the shop boards.

 Read on to know how QR codes on shop boards can benefit you.

 Transitioning standard shop boards to digital boards is not an easy task unless you think out-of-the-box and add a promising, colorful, dynamic QR Code on it.
-They come with many distinct advantages – QR codes make it easier to manage the content on shop boards, QR codes reduce digital marketing cost, and they look more engaging and attractive than an images-filled display board.
+They come with many distinct advantages – QR codes make it easier to manage the content on shop boards.
+They also reduce digital marketing costs and look more engaging and attractive than an images-filled display board.
 In short, they take your simple display board to the next level.

 Here is a simple example:

-Imagine that you own a diner, and you serve traditional Kerala Sadhya amongst other cuisines.
+Imagine that you own a diner and serve traditional Kerala Sadhya amongst other cuisines.
 Now typically, the Sadhya menu comprises 64 dishes.
-If you want to promote Sadhya to your customers, you can create a shop board featuring the images of the sumptuous cuisine and then add a QR code.
-The QR code can direct customers to a descriptive narrative about the mythological story behind this elaborate menu and how each of them has been prepared to perfection.
+If you want to promote Sadhya to your customers, you can create a shop board with images of the sumptuous cuisine along with a QR code.
+The QR code can direct customers to a descriptive narrative about the mythological story behind this elaborate menu and how they are prepared to perfection.